MissyM/Weather-App-in-Angular-using-APIRest/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+In this project I use just `ng build `.

 ## Running unit tests